Lusophone music

-Lusophone music refers to music that is sung in the Portuguese language or in Portuguese-based creole languages.
-It encompasses a wide spectrum of musical styles and traditions from across the Lusophone world, including countries and regions in Europe, South America, Africa, and Asia where Portuguese or its creoles are spoken.
+Lusophone music refers to music that is sung in the Portuguese language.
+It encompasses a wide spectrum of musical genres and traditions from across the Lusophone world, including countries and regions in Europe, South America, Africa, and Asia where Portuguese is spoken.

 Definition

-The term "Lusophone" comes from Lusofonia, a term that designates the community of Portuguese-speaking peoples and cultures.
-In music, it specifically denotes vocal and lyrical compositions expressed in Portuguese or in creoles that evolved from Portuguese, such as Cape Verdean Creole, Guinea-Bissau Creole, and Patuá (Macanese creole).
+The term "Lusophone" comes from Lusofonia, a term that designates the community of Portuguese-speaking peoples.
+In music, it specifically denotes vocal and lyrical compositions expressed in Portuguese.

-Linguistic and cultural scope

-Lusophone music is a cultural bridge that connects various musical traditions, from fado in Portugal to morna in Cape Verde, samba in Brazil, and kuduro in Angola.
-While these genres are often rooted in local musical forms and instruments, they share a common linguistic vehicle—Portuguese or a creole thereof.

-Some musical traditions, such as bossa nova and MPB (Música Popular Brasileira), have had a global impact while still being performed primarily in Portuguese.
-Likewise, genres like kizomba, though originating in Angola, have spread throughout the Lusophone diaspora with lyrics in both standard Portuguese and creole variants.

 Major contributors to Lusophone music

 Brazil

 Brazil is the largest Lusophone country and home to globally influential musical genres: